 3. A minimum cumulative grade point average of 3.00 on a 4.00 scale in 24 credit hours of upper-level courses in English language and literature.

-4. An official report of scores on the Graduate Record Examination.
+4. A 7-10 page writing sample that demonstrates the candidate’s abilities in reading, research, and critical thinking about literary texts.

 5. Three letters of recommendation, with at least two from English professors.